Wasm-DSL/spectec/README.md

 spec-bugs/type-3/3-typing.watsup:296.22-296.24: type error: variable's type `reftype` does not match expected type `tabletype`
 ```

-For semantics bugs, you can see SpecTec raises error during the execution.
+For semantics errors, you can see that SpecTec raises error during the execution of official test suite.

 ```
 [Injecting error to spec-bugs/semantics-1/6-reduction.watsup ...]